 Regardless of your title, nobody starts a new job with an innate understanding of how the company works inside and out.
 There’s always a bit of a learning curve to navigate and plenty of questions to ask in the beginning.
 As time progresses, you get the hang of what’s going on and become an expert.

-The big milestone is the moment where the tables turn.
-Kellie Sirna, co-founder of Studio 11 Design, says a great milestone to be proud of is the first time colleagues turn to you with tough questions.
+The big milestone is the moment when the tables turn.
+Kellie Sirna, the co-founder of Studio 11 Design, says a great milestone to be proud of is the first time colleagues turn to you with tough questions.
 Remember that once you didn’t have the answers, but now you do.
 It’s time to pay it forward!

-“This is an opportunity to establish yourself as a leader, mentor and friend,” Sirna says.
+“This is an opportunity to establish yourself as a leader, mentor, and friend,” Sirna says.
 “This signifies you’ve opened the door to many opportunities to nourish long-lasting relationships with your coworkers.”

-You know what’s better than getting a promotion?
+Do you know what’s better than getting a promotion?
 The day you’re in the position to give someone else on your team their first promotion!

-Jenna Richardson, founding partner of Career Cooperative, loves this milestone because it shows off your people management skills.
+Jenna Richardson, a founding partner of Career Cooperative, loves this milestone because it shows off your people management skills.
 When the team succeeds, everyone succeeds.
-As a leader, it’s exciting to acknowledge individuals you nurtured that helped contribute to that success.
+As a leader, it’s exciting to acknowledge the individuals you nurtured that helped contribute to that success.